 The Vaisnava Calendar (Panjika) has been made in accordance with the rules for making exact solar and lunar calculations as delineated in Hari-bhakti-vilasa by Sri Sanatana Gosvami, and as followed by Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja in the various locations he visited during his manifested worldwide preaching tours.

-Break Fast Times: The parana, or exact times within which to break a fast, is listed according to location.
+The parana, or exact times within which to break a fast, is listed according to location.
 You will note that these times vary considerably.
-This is due to a location's latitude, longitude, and time of year.
+This is due to a location's specific sunrise/sunset time, and tithi ending time which is same instance all around the world.

 Janmastami Break Fast Times: When Sri Kṛṣṇa's birth constellation Rohinī is in effect at sunrise on the break fast day, additional times are given for breaking fast.